line/webpack.kr/src/content/configuration/dev-server.md

 `object`

 This set of options is picked up by [webpack-dev-server](https://github.com/webpack/webpack-dev-server) and can be used to change its behavior in various ways.
-Here's a simple example that gzips and serves everything from our `dist/` directory in the project root:
+Here's a rudimentary example that gzips and serves everything from our `dist/` directory in the project root:

 **webpack.config.js**